amrElroumy/amrelroumy.github.com/posts/2013/07/cpp-move-semantics-rvalues.md

 StrVec vs;

-// Copy the return value object to vt, then destroy return value object
+// Copy the return value object to vs, then destroy return value object
 // And if we have a (really) naive compiler, it could actually copy the
 // sVector to a temp object which is then copied to the return object.
 // Both would be destroyed later on.